-Statistical validation I- To validate our findings we basically depends upon chi-square test for this purpose we take a survey by taking data regarding the positive cases and we are not focused on one particular areas to collect the data we approached several sources and gathered information and then apply chi square test to validate our claim.
-Chi square test-Expected15%,10%,15%,20%,30%,15% and the Observed samples are 25,14,34 45,62,20 so totaling these we have total of 200 samples so expected numbers of samples per each day as follows 30,20,30,40,60,30.
-We then apply chi square distribution to verify our result assuming that H0 is our hypothesis that is correct H1 as alternate hypothesis that is not correct, Then we expect sample in six cases as chi squared estimation formula is $\sum (O_i - E_i)^2 / E_i$ where i=0,1,2,3,4,5 so the calculated as follows
+Statistical validation I- To validate our findings we basically depends upon chi-square test for this purpose we consider we take a survey by taking data regarding the success of the feedback system around the globe and we are collecting the information from various sources then applying chi square test to validate our claim.
+With respect to the observed data .
+Chi square test- Expected15%,10%,15%,20%,30%,15% and the Observed samples are 25,14,34 45,62,20 so totaling these we have total of 200 samples so expected numbers of samples per each day as follows 30,20,30,40,60,30 .
+We then apply chi square distribution to verify our result assuming that H0 is our hypothesis that is correct H1 as alternate hypothesis that is not correct , Then we expect sample in six cases as chi square destination formula is $\sum (O_i - E_i)^2 / E_i$ where i=0,1,2,3,4,5 so the calculated as follows